-Even though there are question marks in terms of the effectiveness of the AstraZeneca vaccine against severe disease, do we want to take the risk of not vaccinating high-risk groups now knowing that we are not going to cause harm but they might be protected against severe diseases?
+Even though there are question marks in terms of the effectiveness of the AstraZeneca vaccine against severe disease, do we want to take the risk of not vaccinating high-risk groups now knowing that we are not going to cause harm.
+Still, they might be protected against severe diseases?
 Madhi asked.

-It would be somewhat reckless of us to decide just to discard the AstraZeneca vaccine that is available, with the biological probability that those vaccines might still be useful in terms of protecting against severe disease.
+It would be somewhat reckless of us just to discard the available AstraZeneca vaccine, with the biological probability that those vaccines might still be useful in protecting against severe disease.

-We might want to reframe our target group for vaccination in the next few weeks or months, but it really needs to be focused and centred around prevention of severe disease and death from what is likely to be a resurgence sometime soon, Madhi added.
+We might want to reframe our target group for vaccination in the next few weeks or months.
+Still, it really needs to be focused and centred around prevention of severe disease and death from what is likely to be a resurgence sometime soon, Madhi added.